 Does Portugal tax worldwide income?

-Residents in Portugal are taxed on their worldwide income at progressive rates.
+Residents are taxed on their worldwide income at progressive rates.
 Non-residents will only be taxed on incomes earned in Portugal (typically at a flat rate).

 It’s worth researching Portugal’s double taxation treaties.
 Portugal has these tax treaties with more than 60 countries, including Germany, Hong Kong, and the United Kingdom.